How to Apply for Life Insurance With a Risky Medical Condition & Secure the Best Rates in

 - Life insurance for Overweight & Obese People

 - Life insurance with Anxiety Disorder

 This is just a sample of medical conditions that can cause your application to be more challenging or cause your rates to increase.
 Working with an independent agent such as ourselves can make all the difference in the world.
-We specialize in helping people purchase life insurance with risky medical conditions and finding the lowest rates.
+We specialize in helping people purchase life insurance with risky medical conditions and find the lowest rates.

 Let’s not forget a sub-category we can refer to as Unhealthy Habits.
 These three can also increase your rates and put you in a high-risk situation.
 Keep in mind that smoking cigarettes can increase your rates by 300%!

-Once all projected rates come in, we choose the carrier that offers the lowest rates and then present them to our client for their consideration.
+Once all projected rates come in, we choose the carrier that offers the lowest rates and then present them to our clients for their consideration.
 When the smoke clears, our client will be guaranteed to receive the lowest premium possible.
 The complete process is straightforward and requires little to no work for the applicant.